Table des matières

 Install the Wwise Launcher to:

 The Wwise Adventure Game Wwise project was built and saved using Wwise version 2019.1.4.
-This version is recommended and guaranteed to work.
-'Wwise' will refer to Wwise 2019.1.4 throughout this certification.
+This version of the integration is recommended and guaranteed to work with current and newer minor versions of Wwise, such as 2019.1.11.
+As such, "Wwise" refers to Wwise 2019.1.11 throughout this certification.

 Install the Wwise Adventure Game, including: